NAV-DOS3/nav-dos3.github.io/README.md

 # NAVDAA's Redirects!
-### IF you want your redirect here, DM me on Discord!
+### If you want your redirect here, DM me on Discord!
 FuzzyTheFoxx#0001